-A 28-year study has shown that money worries are increasingly keeping teenagers awake at night.
+A 28-year study by a Swedish university has shown that money worries are increasingly keeping teenagers awake at night.
 In fact, financial stress is outweighing fears about the environment and global war.
-Back in the 1980s, climate change and global conflict caused high levels of anxiety in youngsters.
+In the 1980s, climate change and global conflict caused high levels of anxiety in youngsters.
 They also produced countless sleepless nights for teenagers and college students.
-However, these concerns now pale in comparison to financial security woes – which are seeing record numbers of insomniacs trying to map out their futures.
+However, these concerns now pale in comparison to financial security woes – which are causing record cases of insomnia for those trying to map out their futures.

 Recent Stats and Figures

 According to a recent study conducted at Karlstad University, youngsters are now 92 percent more likely to suffer sleep problems due to financial security concerns.
 In fact, Dr. Nanette Danielsson of Karlstad in Sweden stated that “many adolescents experience sleep troubles, and these are associated with adverse consequences.”
 Dr. Danielsson – who is also an industry leading author – even pointed out the following:

 Sleep disturbance was strongly associated with worries about the family’s financial situation.

 Relationships between insomnia and worries about global war and environmental issues were weaker.

 Financial worries and current political threats had stronger associations with sleepless nights than other domestic and global crises.

 The recent facts and figures were based on Swedish research and studies.
 In fact, Swedish researchers have been quizzing youngsters annually for the last two decades.
 Based on their findings, sleep disturbance was reported by 24 percent of girls and 16 percent of boys.
 The studies also highlighted the experiences of more than 20,000 Swedish teenagers who were asked to complete questionnaires about living conditions and overall health.

 Those who were polled were asked about the main fears and worries which keep them up at night.
 The choices were as follows:

 - Family economy issues.